bobbylcraig/Congresstributions/README.md

 The extension can be quickly downloaded at [this](https://chrome.google.com/webstore/detail/congresstributions/pilhmclmlbcgdanljcmiolfcbeogejpd) link or you can type  "Congresstributions" in the Chrome store for yourself!
 As always, I'd love feedback!..I'm excited for the next version.

 I found out that OpenSecrets.org has an API, so I want to fix this from being hardcoded to completely adjustable via the API.
+I'll get around to this eventually...

 ![Screenshot From Chrome Store](ScreenshotFromGoogleStore.png "Screenshot from Google Store")